 Plain and fair licensing

 We don't charge you additional server licenses.
-You can use our component for unlimited number of projects (you don't need to purchase additional "OEM licenses").
-And we don't force you to purchase subscription packages.
+You can use our component for an unlimited number of projects (you don't need to purchase additional "OEM licenses") and we don't force you to purchase subscription packages.

-Our licensing is very simple; every developer working with our component needs to be covered by developer license.
-We don't care if it is a Windows or web application, how many servers you use and if you have just one or millions of customers.
+Our licensing is very simple: every developer working with our component needs to be covered by developer license.
+We don't care if it is a Windows or web application, how many servers you use, or if you have just one customer or millions of customers.

 In the case of desktop application, you don't want your user to wait 20 seconds for every single report.
 In the case of web application, you want your server to simultaneously support as many users as possible.
 Our test programs generate single XLS file with 200 rows and 200 columns of tabular data.
 Half of the values are strings and half are numbers, with 50% of cells having some cell style applied (font size and border).
 On our test machine the results are following: